-18. Check the mast step is clear for the mast to be stepped.
-The 2 intermediate bolts may be relocated to different holes in the mast step between the front and back bolts.
+18. Check the mast step is clear to step the mast.
+The intermediate bolt may be relocated to different holes between the front and back bolts.
 The back bolt may be moved to the back holes.
-The kicker control line block may be relocated to another part of the step.
+The kicker control line & vang rope block may be relocated to another part of the step.